Stratified Lie systems: Theory and applications: Introduction

-Then, we define a $\mathcal{F}$-{\it foliated superposition rule} for a first-order system of ODEs on $N$ as a function $\Psi:N^m\times \mathcal{O}\rightarrow N$ such that $\Psi(\mathcal{F}_k^m\times \mathcal{O})\subset \mathcal{F}_k$ for every leaf $\mathcal{F}_k$ of $\mathcal{F}$, and $\Psi$ allows us to describe the particular solutions of the system passing through any leaf of $\mathcal{F}$ in terms of a generic family of $m$ particular solutions passing through the same leaf and a parameter in the manifold $\mathcal{O}$ related to the initial conditions of each particular solution.
-As an application, we provide foliated superposition rules for certain Lax pairs (understood as a system if differential equations in the natural way) and a class of $t$-dependent Hamiltonian systems.
+Then, we define an $\mathcal{F}$-{\it foliated superposition rule} notion for a nonautonomous system of first-order ODEs in normal form on $N$ as a function $\Psi:N^{m+1}\rightarrow N$ such that $\Psi(\mathcal{F}_k^{m+1})\subset \mathcal{F}_k$ for every leaf $\mathcal{F}_k$ of $\mathcal{F}$, and $\Psi$ allows us to describe the particular solutions of the system passing through any leaf of $\mathcal{F}$ in terms of a generic family of $m$ particular solutions contained in the same leaf and a parameter in $\mathcal{F}_k$ related to the initial conditions of each particular solution in $\mathcal{F}_k$.
+As an application, we provide foliated superposition rules for certain Lax pairs (understood as systems of ODEs in normal form in a natural way) and a class of $t$-dependent Hamiltonian systems.

-As a main result in the paper, it is shown that a first--order system of ODEs admits a foliated superposition rule if and only if it is a foliated Lie system.
-This result, the so-called {\it foliated Lie--Scheffers theorem}, constitutes a new class of generalised Lie--Scheffers theorem (see \cite{CGL09,CGL19,OG00} for other types of generalisations).
-As a byproduct, the proof of our generalised Lie--Scheffers theorem provides a method to obtain foliated superposition rules by means of a modification of the method to obtain superposition rules for Lie systems.

-Next, we prove that solving a foliated Lie system reduces to integrating a type of foliated Lie systems on trivial principal bundles, the hereafter called {\it automorphic foliated Lie systems}.
-In turn, given an automorphic foliated Lie system on the total space $P$ of a trivial principle bundle $\pi:P=G\times M\rightarrow M$ related to a Lie group action $\vartheta:(g;(h,x))\in G\times P\mapsto (gh,x)\in P$, a Lie group action $\varphi:G\times N\rightarrow N$ allows one to construct a foliated Lie system on $N$ whose general solution can be determined by knowing a particular solution on each fiber of the automorphic foliated Lie system on $P$.
-These results constitute the generalisation to the realm of foliated Lie systems of the relations between standard Lie systems and automorphic Lie systems appearing in \cite{CGM00,Dissertationes,Ve93,Ve99}.
+It is here proved that a foliated Lie system admits a foliated superposition rule.
+As a byproduct, we provide an analogue of the Lie's condition for foliated Lie systems.
+We also devise a method to obtain foliated superposition rules by means of a modification of the technique developed in \cite{CGM07} to derive superposition rules for Lie systems.
+Additionally, our work studies the properties of first-order systems of ordinary differential equations in normal form admitting a foliated superposition rule.
+Next, we prove that solving a foliated Lie system reduces to integrating a type of foliated Lie system on a trivial principal bundle, called an {\it automorphic foliated Lie system}.
+In turn, given an automorphic foliated Lie system on the total space $P$ of a trivial principle bundle $\pi:P=G\times N\rightarrow N$ , a Lie group action $\varphi:G\times M\rightarrow M$ whose set of orbits, $M/G$, can be endowed with a differentiable structure diffeomorphic to $N$, i.e. $M/G \simeq N$, allows one to construct a stratified Lie system on $M$ whose general solution can be determined by a particular solution of the automorphic foliated Lie system within each fibre of the principal bundle on $P$.
+These results constitute the generalisation to stratified Lie systems of the relations between standard Lie systems and automorphic Lie systems appearing in \cite{CGM00,Dissertationes,LS20,Ve93,Ve99}.